Scan execution policies

 Scan execution policies can cause the same type of scanner to run more than once if developers include scan jobs in the project’s .gitlab-ci.yml file.
 This behavior is intentional as scanners can run more than once with different variables and settings.
 For example, a developer may want to try running a SAST scan with different variables than the one enforced by the security and compliance team.
 In this case, two SAST jobs run in the pipeline, one with the developer’s variables and one with the security and compliance team’s variables.

-If you want to avoid running duplicate scans, you can either remove the scans from the project’s .gitlab-ci.yml file or disable your local jobs by setting SAST_DISABLED: "true".
-Disabling jobs this way does not prevent the security jobs defined by scan execution policies from running.
+If you want to avoid running duplicate scans, you can either remove the scans from the project’s .gitlab-ci.yml file or skip your local jobs with variables.
+Skipping jobs does not prevent any security jobs defined by scan execution policies from running.